The Best and Creamiest Loaded Baked Potato Soup

 STEP 2 | Saute the onions

-Cook in melted butter until soft, then mix in the flour and continue cooking for another 10 minutes.
+Mix in the flour and continue cooking for another 10 minutes.
 Slowly stir in the broth to avoid any lumps, then add the milk.
+For a richer soup, use whole milk.

 STEP 3 | Bring to a boil